Business25 March 20267 min read

 Target audience: Who specifically will buy this?
 Demographics, psychographics, job-to-be-done.

 Market size: Give a rough sense of scale.
-Total Addressable Market (TAM) → Serviceable Addressable Market (SAM) → Serviceable Obtainable Market (SOM).
-Be realistic with SOM - that's what you're actually trying to capture.
+Total Addressable Market (TAM), Serviceable Addressable Market (SAM), Serviceable Obtainable Market (SOM).
+Be realistic with SOM.
+That is what you are actually trying to capture.

 Trends: What is making this a good time to build this business?